mattmakai/fullstackpython.com/content/pages/01-introduction/08-best-python-resources.markdown

 ## Podcasts
-Take a look at the [best Python podcasts](/best-python-podcasts.html) page for a curated list of both Python-specific and general software development podcasts.
+Take a look at the [best Python podcasts](/best-python-podcasts.html) section for a curated list of both Python-specific and general software development podcasts.

-## Newsletters
+### Newsletters
+Python's active community constantly publishes new tutorials and walkthroughs.
+It is easier to keep up if you follow along by subscribing to several email newsletters that round up and curate the best new resources.
+I subscribe to all of the following newsletters and find that each one has its own unique take on what resources are most important to send out to the community.

 * [Python Weekly](http://www.pythonweekly.com/) is a free weekly roundup of the latest Python articles, videos, projects and upcoming events.